The Best Kid-Friendly Things to Do in Gatlinburg

 Choosing what to do can be daunting so we’ve come up with our list of Gatlinburg kids’ activities that will keep toddlers, tweens and teens happy and create lasting family memories.

 Ober Gatlinburg is a ski resort and family amusement park located in downtown Gatlinburg.
-There are so many family-friendly activities and it’s open year around (except for 10 days between the end of April and beginning of May).
+There are so many family-friendly activities and it’s open year-round (except for 10 days between the end of April and the beginning of May).
 Riding the aerial tram high above the mountains is a treat whatever the season.
-Ice-skating indoors and skiing during season are all family favorites.
+Ice-skating indoors and skiing during the season are all family favorites.
 Designed to look like a tony chalet, you and your family will feel as if you’re in the Swiss Alps, albeit about 10,000 feet less in elevation.
-If visiting in the summer, you can enjoy Saturdays in the Summer, live music every Saturday night.
-There’s also crafts fairs and festivals in the warmer season.
+If visiting in the summer, you can enjoy live music every Saturday night.
+There are also crafts fairs and festivals in the warmer season.
 Choose a Wildlife Encounter where you can watch bears, otters, bobcats and other critters.
 The Ski Mountain Coaster is a thrill ride and the indoor carousel is a kid favorite.
 A host of other activities; arcades, water raft rides, alpine slides, bumper cars and a rock wall are sure to please.
 Winter vacationers love snowboarding, skiing and snow tubing.
 Take lessons, the kids and you will love it!
 Visit Ober Gatlinburg.
 Address: 1001 Parkway.

 Ghost & Haunt Tours